myraileen/GA-SEI-Trivia/readme.md

 * Guidance for how to shuffle an array was referenced from Mike Bostock's blog-post about coding the Fisher-Yates Algorithm in javascript.
   - _(https://bost.ocks.org/mike/shuffle)_
   - _(https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#Fisher_and_Yates')_
+* GitHub used for revision history and control: repository for the game is available at (https://github.com/myraileen/GA-SEI-Trivia)